Hatching duck eggs and raising ducklings are a little more challenging than hatching chicken eggs. These best practices will improve your hatch rates.

 The incubator needs to be level to perform well.
 If the incubator is askew the air temperature in the incubator will be different at various spots in the incubator and the hatch rate will be adversely affected.

-Allow for good air circulation around the incubator
+Allow for good air circulation around the incubator when hatching duck eggs

-3 days before the expected hatch, remove the eggs from the incubating Hova-bator and place them in the hatching incubator.
+3 days before the expected hatch, remove the eggs from the incubating Hova-Bator and place them in the hatching incubator

 In the hatcher relative humidity should be maintained at 85*.
 Some people find it helpful to lightly spritz the eggs with lukewarm tap water 48 hours and 24 hours before the calculated hatch time.
+If you only have one incubator, simply adjust the humidity in the final 2 days of the incubation period.
+Note the incubation period above that is specific to your duck breed.

 Be sure the hatching incubator is lined with a washable tray.